radio-astro-tools/spectral-cube/docs/smoothing.rst

 and will take longer to run.

-2. **Changing epsilon** - A second parameter `epsilon` controls the fraction to overestimate the beam size, ensuring that soltions that are marginally smaller than the common beam will not be found by the algorithm::
+2. **Changing epsilon** - A second parameter `epsilon` controls the fraction to overestimate the beam size, ensuring that solutions that are marginally smaller than the common beam will not be found by the algorithm::

     cube.beams.common_beam(epsilon=1e-3)